Pipeline spills 300,000 gallons of diesel near New Orleans - KVIA

 Associated Press

 NEW ORLEANS (AP) — Federal records show a severely corroded pipeline ruptured and spilled more than 300,000 gallons of diesel fuel just outside New Orleans.
-Documents show the spill from the 16-inch pipeline occurred Dec.
-27 just east of New Orleans, near a levee in St. Bernard Parish.
-An October 2020 inspection of the 42-year-old line revealed external corrosion along a 22-foot section of pipe in the same area as the spill.
-But documents show the line kept operating and repairs were delayed after a subsequent inspection indicated the corrosion was not bad enough to require work immediately under federal regulations.
-The pipeline is operated by a subsidiary of New Jersey-based PBF Energy, Inc.
+State and local officials say most of the fuel drained into and was skimmed out of two artificial ponds called “borrow pits.”
+They say thousands of fish, birds and other animals were killed.
+Documents show the spill from the 16-inch-diameter pipeline occurred Dec.
+27 just east of New Orleans, near a closed navigation canal in St. Bernard Parish.
+An October 2020 inspection revealed external corrosion along a 22-foot section of pipe in the same area as the spill.
+But documents show repairs were delayed.